-To track Geolocation data, you need to use WPForms plugin.
-It is the best WordPress form builder plugin that allows you to create any type of WordPress forms using a simple drag and drop tool.
+To track Geolocation data, you need to use the WPForms plugin.
+It is the best WordPress form builder plugin that allows you to create any type of WordPress form using a simple drag-and-drop tool.

 Upon activation, you need to visit the WPForms » Settings page to enter your license key.
 You can find this information under your account on the WPForms website.